United States v. Google LLC (2023): Verdict

 Judge Brinkema released her verdict on April 17, 2025, in a 115-page decision.
 She found Google liable on two of three counts by concluding that the company had unlawfully monopolized the publisher ad server and ad exchange markets, remarking that the company's conduct had "substantially harmed" its publishers and, "ultimately, consumers of information on the open web."
 In her decision, Judge Brinkema also found that the DOJ had not proven there to be a "distinct and relevant market" for advertiser ad networks, dismissing a related third count.
 The judge's findings drew an immediate response from Google, who said that they planned to appeal part of her ruling.

 The decision was Google's second, following a separate antitrust ruling in August 2024 that found Google illegally monopolized the search market.
 Hearings are set to be held to determine potential remedies.
 The DOJ had sought, at minimum, the divestiture of Google Ad Manager.

+In September 2026, Judge Brinkema ruled that Google must make changes to its advertising technology practices but declined to require Google to sell AdX or divest Google Ad Manager.
+The court adopted most of the behavioral remedies proposed by Google and the Department of Justice, with some modifications.